puppetlabs/puppetlabs-apache/README.md

 }
 ```

-To set up a virtual host with a wildcard alias for the subdomain mapped to a same-named directory, such as 'http://example.com.loc' mapped to `/var/www/example.com`, define the wildcard alias using the [`serveraliases`][] parameter and the document root with the [`virtual_docroot`][] parameter:
+To set up a virtual host with a wildcard alias for the subdomain mapped to a directory of the same name, such as 'http://example.com.loc' mapped to `/var/www/example.com`, define the wildcard alias using the [`serveraliases`][] parameter and the document root with the [`virtual_docroot`][] parameter:

 ``` puppet
 apache::vhost { 'subdomain.loc':